Interlisp/medley/README.md

 File Names and Extensions: Most Interlisp source file names are UPPERCASE and Interlisp didn't use file extensions for its source files.
-A .TEDIT or .TXT file is probably documentation for the package of same name, at least in the library, lispusers.
+A .TEDIT or .TXT file is probably documentation for the package of the same name, at least in the library and lispusers directories.

 The current repo has both Lisp sources and compiled .LCOM and .DFASL files.